-Take the ultimate pub crawl through the history of beer in Munich, Bavaria, the beer capital of Europe.
-Your guide will lead you in exploring one of Germany’s best-known cultural aspects.
+On this tour, your guide will lead you in exploring the history of beer in Munich, the beer capital of Europe.
 Far more than just a thirst-quencher, beer in Germany has a long history, uniting farmers, monks and kings through the simple action of yeast on grain.

 You’ll see several places linked to the foamy beverage’s importance in the region, and then visit two beer halls.
 There, you’re likely to see traditional Bavarian dress, taste some samples from the barrels and share in a drinking song or two.